solenn-tl/leaflet-advanced-layers-control/README.md

 - `name` (string): Name of the layer.
 - `layer` (Layer): The Leaflet layer instance.
 - `opacityControl` (boolean): Enable an opacity slider for this layer.
-- `visibleByDefault` (boolean): Set whether the layer should be added to the map by default.

 ### Example
 First define your layers (it could be any type of layers).